Scholarships

 2008: Michael Chan, Jonathan Dao, Steven Truong

-Criteria: Franklin senior with acceptance to an accredited post-secondary college, university, or professional/vocational program; Demonstration of significant financial need; Strong academic achievement, with a demonstrated ability to succeed in schooL; Demonstrated leadership and commitment to public and community service and advancing social sustainability; Extracurricular activities that demonstrate a commitment to service
+Criteria: Franklin seniors with acceptance to an accredited post-secondary college, university, or professional/vocational program; Demonstration of significant financial need; Strong academic achievement with a demonstrated ability to succeed in school; Demonstrated leadership and commitment to public and community service and advancing social sustainability; and extracurricular activities that demonstrate a commitment to service.

 Required Materials:

-Ed Lee, ‘70 was inducted into the Franklin Hall of Fame in 2014.
-From his beginnings as a civil rights lawyer fighting for tenant housing rights to tackling issues related to education, sustainability, immigration, affordable housing, and LGBT rights as Mayor of the City of San Francisco, Ed dedicated his life to making a difference in his local community and ensuring everyone’s voice was heard and included.
+Ed Lee, ‘70 was inducted into the Franklin Alumni Association and Foundation Hall of Fame in 2014.
+From his beginnings as a civil rights lawyer fighting for tenant housing rights to tackling issues related to education, sustainability, immigration, affordable housing, and LGBTQ+ rights as the Mayor of the City of San Francisco, Ed dedicated his life to making a difference in his local community and ensuring everyone’s voice was heard and included.
 Following his unexpected death in 2017, his family established a scholarship in his name.

 EDWIN M. LEE COMMUNITY LEADERSHIP AWARD RECIPIENTS